Michael Codron: Subsequent career

 His career of producing Broadway productions began in April 1963, when he staged a short run of Charles Dyer's Rattle of a Simple Man.
 Codron followed this with Poor Bitos (1964).
 He also produced Joe Orton's first play Entertaining Mr. Sloane (1964) at the New Arts Theatre in London.
+Nat Cohen invested in many of his productions.

 Codron's revival of The Clandestine Marriage left critics confused, as many thought the title was "The Candelstein Marriage".
 In the 1960s, Codron produced several controversial works, including Joe Orton's Loot and Frank Marcus's The Killing of Sister George.

 For his next project, Codron took a more comedic turn with Christopher Hampton's The Philanthropist, running at the Royal Court and Mayfair Theatres in London.
 It premiered on Broadway at the Ethel Barrymore Theatre on 15 May 1971, garnering Codron a Tony Award nomination for Best Play.
 David Merrick became lead producer for the Broadway transfer, with Codron gaining a "Produced in association with" credit.

 Butley and The Norman Conquests

 Codron next staged the original London production of Simon Gray's Butley.
 It was first performed at the Criterion Theatre in London beginning on 14 July 1971, produced by Codron and directed by Harold Pinter, with Alan Bates as Ben Butley.
 Codron re-staged the show in 1972 in a Broadway production directed by James Hammerstein at the Morosco Theatre, where it ran for 14 previews and 135 performances, being nominated for the Tony for Best Play.
+Bates won the Evening Standard Theatre Award and Tony Award for Best Actor in a Play for his performances on the West End and Broadway, respectively.
+The play was later adapted into a 1974 film of the same name, which also starred Bates in the title role.

 The producer looked to Broadway for his next venture, The Norman Conquests, a trilogy of plays written by Alan Ayckbourn in 1973.
 Each of the plays depicts the same six characters over the same weekend in a different part of a house.
 Table Manners is set in the dining room, Living Together in the living room, and Round and Round the Garden in the garden.
 The plays originally premiered in Scarborough, before playing the Globe and Apollo Theatres from 1974 until 1976.
 It opened on Broadway on 7 December 1975 for 69 performances at the Morosco Theatre, directed by Eric Thompson and featuring Richard Benjamin, Ken Howard, Barry Nelson, Estelle Parsons, Paula Prentiss, and Carole Shelley.
 For this, Codron received three Drama Desk Awards.